GMOD/Chado/docs/best_practices.rst

 Alternately spliced genes have a 1-to-many relation between gene and mRNA.
 Exons can be part_of more than one mRNA.
 No two distinct exon rows should have exact same `featureloc <http://gmod.org/wiki/Chado_Best_Practices#Table:_featureloc>`_ coordinates (this would indicate they are the same exon).

-Every feature must have a featureloc with rank=0 and locgroup=0.
+Every localized feature must have a featureloc with rank=0 and locgroup=0 (see below for info on features with localization).
 The value of the srcfeature_id column should be identical (i.e. all features are located relative to the same feature), except in rare circumstances such as when a feature crosses two contigs (software is not guaranteed to support this).
 The srcfeature_id can point to a `contig <http://www.sequenceontology.org/browser/current_release/term/SO:0000149>`_, a `chromosome <http://www.sequenceontology.org/browser/current_release/term/SO:0000340>`_, `chromosome_arm <http://www.sequenceontology.org/browser/current_release/term/SO:0000105>`_ or other appropriate assembly unit.

 This scenario involves rows in the following tables: